marcosp-araujo/Tower2csv/README.md

 netCDF DATABASE STRUCTURE

   Now, let's continue by understanding the dataset structure using the data example which is uploaded here.
-When opening the "owez" folder, there is subfolder called "10minutely":
+When opening the "owez" folder, there is a subfolder called "10minutely":

 ![image](https://github.com/marcosp-araujo/Tower2csv/assets/88653954/4fe8815a-d4da-4547-8387-3805ad0c786d)